20 FREE ways to relax, feel good & look after yourself

 For more interactive fun, there's a fitness tracker game called 'The Walk'.
 It is an interactive story game where every step you make counts, so the more you walk, the more of the story you unlock.
 Only the first five episodes are free, but it's a great starting point for you to put on those walking boots and get out in the fresh air.
 Available on Apple or Android.

-If you want to brush up on your Spanish, or learn a new musical instrument, our 12 free easy ways to learn new skills rounds up what MSE staff have been doing to learn a new skillset whilst at home.
+If you want to brush up on your Spanish, or learn a new musical instrument, our FREE easy ways to learn new skills blog has lots of ideas.
 Here are some examples of what you can learn for free:

 Learn a language

 This can often take up a lot of time and money, but you can use the free learning tool Duolingo in your spare time to pick up and practice phrases from a mix of learning methods.